baileysostek/Jai-Vulkan/README.md

 ## <p align="center"> Timeline </p>

 #### May - 20 - 2023
+* Implemented Mesh Loader for OBJ files.
+It is pretty primitive right now but thats okay, always room for improvement.
 * Changed Camera rotation to be correct for First Person Perspective with Y,X,Z rotation ordering.
 * Refactored Keyboard class and Camera class to hold references to the keyboard state and active camera respectively.
 Now this information does not need to be passed around from the core reactor.jai file to the rest of the project.